Select to show only sentences for areas which are significant or exceptional

-Example Secondary IDSR
+Example secondary IDSR

 Phase of education: NA Type of education: NA

-Release date: 18 October 2023 IDSR news page
+Release date: 6 March 2025 IDSR news page IDSR guidance

 Important information